prkat/adversarial_instrument_classification/README.md

 For details on the versions of the libraries we used, please view `adversarial_ml/requirements.txt`.
 The tested Python version is `3.7.3`.
-If `conda` is available, a new environment can be create and the necessary libraries installed via
+If `conda` is available, a new environment can be created and the necessary libraries installed via

 ````
 conda create -n ad_env python==3.7.3 pip